VesaVilleHurskainen/cmim2018/README.md

-# cmim2018
-Computational Methods in Mechanics 2018
+# Computational Methods in Mechanics 2018

-This is a modification!
+This is an repository for the MATLAB code and report files generated during the course Computational Methods in Mechanics.

+Vesa-Ville Hurskainen
+Lappeenranta University of Technology